BlokasLabs/pisound-docs/Software.md

    Subdevice #0: subdevice #0
 ```

+### Feedback
-In case you're having difficulties with getting Pisound's driver to run, contact us and the community here: http://community.blokas.io/, provide the exact error and the last command you've executed.
+In case you're having difficulties with getting Pisound to run, contact us and the community [here](https://community.blokas.io/), provide the exact error and the last command you've executed.

 ## Compatible Software